|

 Gestational Surrogacy

-In a gestational surrogacy, the surrogate mother is not genetically
+In a gestational surrogacy, the surrogate mother is not

-related to the child.
-Eggs are extracted from the intended mother or
+genetically related to the child.
+Eggs are extracted

-egg donor and mixed with sperm from the intended father or sperm donor
+sperm from the intended father or sperm donor in vitro.

-Embryos which are not transferred may be frozen and used for transfer
+uterus.
+Embryos which are not transferred may be frozen

-at a later time if the first transfer does not result in pregnancy.
+transfer does not result in pregnancy.

-In many areas, the intended parents may petition the court during the
+In many areas, the intended parents may petition the

-third trimester of pregnancy to have both of their names placed
+court during the third trimester of pregnancy to have

-directly on the birth certificate, however, laws regarding this issue
+certificate, however, laws regarding this issue vary

 Articles | Home

-©1997-2009 Surrogate Mothers Online, LLC
+Mothers Online, LLC

 Disclaimer